Mine Snapshot2

 1. Mineral Reserves have been classified using the CIM Standards, and are reported at the point of delivery to the process plant.

-4. The Qualified Person for the reserve estimate is Peter Montano, our Vice President, Projects, and a Qualified Person under NI 43-101.
+3. The Qualified Person for the Mineral Reserve estimate is Peter Montano, P.E., our Vice President, Projects.

 Exploration